WilsonLe/js-todo-app/README.md

  1. Input text
  2. Press the Plus icon to add the task to list
  3. When done with the task, press the Trash icon to remove task.

+## Feature:
+ * Implement local storage to store the tasks.
+You can refresh and now lose the task.